wsydney76/craft4-ddev-starter/README.md

 # Craft 4 Simple Starter

-Multilingual Craft CMS starter for use with (or without) DDEV with a simple config and opinionated templating conventions, Can be useful as a starting point.
+Multilingual Craft CMS starter for use with (or without) DDEV with a simple config and opinionated templating conventions, can be useful as a starting point.

-This is the result of a girls-only internship project, and we thank Aylin and Mel for bringing it to life and making it a success.
+This is initially the result of a girls-only internship project, and we thank Aylin and Mel for bringing it to life and making it a success.

+Still work in progress, trying to make it suit for

+* quick demos for potential customers
+* hobby or semi-professional projects
+* developer training
+* prototyping new stuff
+* playground for internships and student theses
+* basis for ongoing PoCs, that try to split existing functionality into a series of plugins.

 ## Install